jtolsma1/review_scorer/README.md

 - **LLM classification pipeline**
   - Builds a reusable prompt and sends batches of reviews to the LLM.
   - Parses messy JSON-like output into structured DataFrames.
-  - Supports **reprocessing**: when invalid outputs occur, reviews are reprocessed.t
+  - Supports **reprocessing**: when invalid outputs occur, reviews are reprocessed.

 - **Visualization (stacked bar charts)**
   - Aggregates reviews by emotional response to each aspect, per restaurant.